vitogit/pgn-tactics-generator/README.md

 ## Tactics output

-The file tactics.pgn can be loaded to a lichess study or to an app like ichess to practice.
+The resulting file will be a pgn file called tactics.pgn.
+Each tactic contains the headers from the source game.
+The result header it's the tactic result and not the game result.
+It can be loaded to a lichess study or to an app like ichess to practice tactics.